-Cape knifejaws are listed as a no-sale (red) species, therefore, it is illegal to sell or buy them anywhere in South Africa.
-Only recreational fishers with recreational permits may catch them.
-Recreational fishers are also limited by a daily bag (5 pp/pd) and they are not allowed to sell their catch.
+It is illegal to sell or buy species listed as no-sale anywhere in South Africa.
+Only recreational fisherman with a valid permit may catch them, but they are not allowed to sell their catch.